 Start planning next summer in January

 The summer after junior year is very important.
 Yes, it’s a chance for you to relax and unwind; it’s also an opportunity to explore interests you may not have time for during the school year.
 Colleges want to know how you spend your free time—and that includes your summers.
 Since this one will be your last summer before applying to college, schools will consider it most carefully.
 Think about applying for an internship, volunteering in your community, taking classes or getting a summer job.
 Since you’ll be competing with other students for many of these positions, it’s wise to start planning in January.
-Don’t forget to leave some time in your summer for additional college visits.
+The summer after junior year is also when you should write your personal essay.
+Be sure to schedule plenty of hours for that.
+Last but not least, don’t forget to leave some time in your summer for additional college visits.
 It’s the rare junior who manages to visit every school on his or her list before June.

 I hope this helps you get organized for junior year.
 Have a great one!